Nanjing Massacre Memorial Day: Background

-Legislative Process
+Legislative process

 Drafting

-On the eve of the Spring Festival on January 22, 2014, the State Law Office of the Legislative Affairs Commission of the Standing Committee of the National People's Congress (NPC) received a legislative task to draft a decision on the establishment of a national memorial day for the Nanjing Massacre.
-On January 26, the Director of the Third Division of the State Law Office, Wang Shuguang, called the Memorial Hall of the Victims in Nanjing Massacre by Japanese Invaders, requesting the latter to provide two 3,000-word written materials.
+On the eve of the Spring Festival on 22 January 2014 the State Law Office of the Legislative Affairs Commission of the Standing Committee of the National People's Congress (NPC) received a legislative task to draft a decision on the establishment of a national memorial day for the Nanjing Massacre.
+On 26 January the Director of the Third Division of the State Law Office, Wang Shuguang, called the Memorial Hall of the Victims in Nanjing Massacre by Japanese Invaders, requesting the latter to provide two 3,000-word written materials.
 On the same day, the Memorial Hall prepared two textual materials, "Explanation on the History of the Nanjing Massacre" and "Brief Introduction to the Activities Organized by Jiangsu Province and Nanjing Municipality over the Years to Commemorate the Compatriots Victims of the Nanjing Massacre".
 These materials became the initial material for the National Public Sacrifice Act.

 Wang Shuguang and his colleagues formed two drafts of the Decisions.
-On the afternoon of February 4, 2014, the Zheng Shuna, deputy director of the Standing Committee of the National People's Congress Standing Committee on Legal Affairs, Guo Linmao, inspector of the State Law Office, Wang Shuguang, director of the Third Division of the State Law Office, Zhang Jing, a cadre of the State Law Office, and the five staff members of the Memorial Hall for the Victims of the Massacre (including the director Zhu Chengshan) convened a symposium in the Memorial Hall.
-On February 5, the Memorial Hall helped the National People's Congress to organize and revise the "Explanation on the History of the Nanjing Massacre".
-In the 36 days from January 22 to February 27, the State Law Office drafted a total of 10 reports to the Central Committee and the Standing Committee, 7 legal documents for the Standing Committee's consideration, and 3 publicity programs and outlines; it also compiled and prepared 14 briefings and 12 references of various kinds; the written materials amounted to 41 pieces of material.
+On the afternoon of 4 February 2014 Zheng Shuna, deputy director of the Standing Committee of the National People's Congress Standing Committee on Legal Affairs, Guo Linmao, inspector of the State Law Office, Wang Shuguang, director of the Third Division of the State Law Office, Zhang Jing, a cadre of the State Law Office, and the five staff members of the Memorial Hall for the Victims of the Massacre (including the director Zhu Chengshan) convened a symposium in the Memorial Hall.
+On 5 February the Memorial Hall helped the National People's Congress to organize and revise the "Explanation on the History of the Nanjing Massacre".
+In the 36 days from 22 January to 27 February the State Law Office drafted a total of 10 reports to the Central Committee and the Standing Committee, 7 legal documents for the Standing Committee's consideration, and 3 publicity programs and outlines; it also compiled and prepared 14 briefings and 12 references of various kinds; the written materials amounted to 41 pieces of material.
 After consultation with experts and thematic debates, the draft bills were submitted to the Standing Committee of the Twelfth National People's Congress for a vote at its seventh session.